Parish Mission Statement

 His large family of birth, too, has been supportive on his journey.

-Gentile has served summers in St. Dominic Parish, Brick; St. Gregory the Great Parish, Hamilton Square, and assisted in St. James Parish in Red Bank.on He returned to St. Dominic upon ordination.
+Gentile has served summers in St. Dominic Parish, Brick; St. Gregory the Great Parish, Hamilton Square, and assisted in St. James Parish in Red Bank.
+He returned to St. Dominic upon ordination.

 Fr.
-Michael was assigned to St Thomas More this year and we are very happy he is part of our Parish.
+Michael was assigned to St Thomas More in 2018 and is very happy he is part of our Parish.